 The International Agency for Research on Cancer and several studies have linked the widely used herbicide Roundup to certain blood cancers.

 If you or someone you love was harmed as a result of exposure to the herbicide Roundup, you may be entitled to financial compensation.
-There may be substantial cash awards from claims and settlements from a Roundup class action lawsuit.
-Call the lawyers at Hood National Law Group today to see if you qualify for a Roundup Lawsuit.
+There may be substantial cash awards and payouts from claims and settlements from a Roundup class action lawsuit.
+Call the lawyers at National Injury Help today to see if you qualify for a Roundup Lawsuit.

 Call 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.